cargo2nix/cargo2nix/README.md

 how we store information in dependents and replay them back when building dependents.
 It is vital for building crates in isolation.

-#### Newer rust versions
+## Newer Rust versions

-In order to use newer rust versions you can include [rust-overlay](https://github.com/oxalica/rust-overlay) directly in your flake like so:
+In order to use the latest Rust versions you may need to include [rust-overlay](https://github.com/oxalica/rust-overlay) directly in your flake like so: